Spatial Interaction Modelling: Structuring into methods

 array and use that local variable to access the attribute.
 The two approaches are the equivalent.
 To

-use the second approach we would use the code double[] origins = data.getOrigin();
+use the second approach we would use the code double[] origins = data.getOrigin(); and then

-to access the array length attribute in the for loop with
+use the local variable origins to access the array length attribute in the for loop with

-for( int i = 0; i < origins.length; i++){
+for( int i = 0; i < origins.length; i++){.

-Note, after you have typed the name of the data
+Note, after you have typed the name of the data object and used the .

 operator you are provided with a list of accessible options.
 This is called intelisense and is another